kristiansagi/kristiansagi.com/content/contact/_index.md

 ---

-## Other Contact Options
+## Other contact options

 Prefer a professional introduction or collaboration request?
-You're welcome to connect on [LinkedIn](https://www.linkedin.com/in/kristiansagi/).
+You’re welcome to connect on [LinkedIn](https://www.linkedin.com/in/kristiansagi/).